jalcock-training/azure-hybrid-landing-zone/docs/architecture/application-workload.md

 - Application secrets stored in Key Vault
 - Multi‑environment deployments (dev/test/prod)
 - Integration with CI/CD pipelines for application code
+- Integration with managed identities for secure secret access
+- Full private networking for App Service using VNet integration and private endpoints

 The current implementation provides a simple but realistic foundation for cloud application deployment.